CernVM-FS Server Infrastructure¶

 A CernVM-FS server installation depends on the following environment setup and tools to be in place:

-- kernel 4.2.x or later (for OverlayFS) or aufs support built into the kernel (see Section Installing the AUFS-enabled Kernel on Scientific Linux 6)
+- Custom kernel compilation with aufs support the kernel (see Section Installing the AUFS-enabled Kernel on Scientific Linux 6)

 - Backend storage location available through HTTP